Organizing Tips

 If that method doesn’t work for you and you are keeping everything, try a different method.

 Keep the Best of the Best.
-Instead of thinking about giving things away, it might be easier to think about keeping the best.
+Instead of thinking about giving things away, it might be easier to consider keeping the best.

 • After you have sorted the room make sure you are keeping the best one.
 You need to see all of the items in one group together and keep only as many as you need or the percentage you set in the planning stage, keep the best ones.